-If you end up with some unwanted semi-transparent areas after using the Selection Brush tool, you can use the Eraser tool to erase those areas before continuing with the lesson.
+If you end up with some unwanted semi-transparent areas after using the Quick Selection tool, you can use the Eraser tool to erase those areas before continuing with the lesson.

-- Get the Eraser tool. - In the Tool Options, open the Brush Picker and choose a Hard Round brush from the Default brushes.
-Set the Size to about 30 px, the Opacity to 100%, and the Type to Brush. - On the document, click and drag to erase any unwanted areas. - Press Ctrl 0 or Cmd 0 on a Mac to fit the image on the workspace. - Press Ctrl J (Mac: Cmd J) to cut out the selection and place it on a new layer. - In the Layers panel, click on the Visibility icon of the Background photo layer to hide it. - Double-click on the name of the active layer and rename it Extracted.
-Press Enter/Return to commit the change. - · Get the Move tool.
+- Get the Eraser tool. - In the Tool Options, open the Brush Picker and choose a Hard Round brush from the General Brushes.
+Set the Size to about 30 px, the Mode to Brush, the Opacity and Flow to 100%, and the Smoothing to 0. - On the document, click and drag to erase any unwanted areas. - Press Ctrl 0 or Cmd 0 on a Mac to fit the image on the workspace. - Press Ctrl J (Mac: Cmd J) to cut out the selection and place it on a new layer. - In the Layers panel, click on the Visibility icon of the Background photo layer to hide it. - Double-click on the name of the active layer and rename it Extracted.
+Press Enter/Return to commit the change. - Get the Move tool.